aselimc/dinov3/README.md

 <br/>

-An extended family of versatile vision foundation models producing high-quality dense features and achieving outstanding performance on various vision tasks including outperforming the specialized state of the art across a broad range of settings, without fine-tuning
+An extended family of versatile vision foundation models that produce high-quality dense features and achieve outstanding performance on various vision tasks, including outperforming the specialized state-of-the-art across a broad range of settings, without fine-tuning.

 ## Pretrained models